barryclark/jekyll-now/_posts/2018-04-10-Introduction-to-Data-Driven-Documents.md

 * Define path attributes - ie colour, width etc of the line, and define the transition which animates the line
 * Define plot points - we are highlighting the max and min follwer count points with a red circle, and also defining a mouseover event handler for all the plot points which will show the count and date for each point
 * Define the plot point labels - we are only showing the counts for the max and min counts, as well as for the earliest and latest dates in the data range

 And that's it.
 It sounds like a lot, and the code looks quite long - but the d3 methods are all pretty intuitive.
 A lot of the coding is just dynamically rendering CSS elements or attributes based on values from our dataset.
 In theory, you could make this code a lot more elegant by moving re-usable parts to another javascript module, but otherwise, as my first attempt at a d3 graph, I think it shows the potential of what you can achieve using this library.

+The full source code for this example can be found here: https://github.com/JulianJoseph/d3-intro